gurditsingh/hydeout/_posts/test.md

- - ZooKeeper is going to look at the available brokers and decide which brokers will be made the responsible leaders for managing a single partition within a topic.
+ - ZooKeeper is going to look at the available brokers and decide which brokers will be made the responsible leaders for managing the partitions within a topic.

+ - When that assignment is made, each unique Kafka broker will create a log for the newly assigned partition.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMDk1NDEyMSwtOTY5OTU5MzYsLTE2Nj
+eyJoaXN0b3J5IjpbMjA5NDcyODQ3MywtOTY5OTU5MzYsLTE2Nj
 A1NDkzNjksLTE2MzQ3NTM3MTUsMTE4NTU3NzA3MCwtMjA1NDQ4
 NjY4MSwtNDcwNDUyNjA4LDY1MDg5ODE4LC0yMDg4NzQ2NjEyLC
 0yMDg4NzQ2NjEyLC0xMTcxOTI4NDUsOTMzMzA5Nzg3LDEyMTg0